 This depends on the individual.
 If you do want to write on your travels, keep it light and waterproof.
 Tablets are new to the Camino world and can possibly combine the functions of a phone and a writing pad.

 Here’s a tip you probably won’t see in many guide books!
 If you sweat easily and find the going difficult on hot days, consider attaching a small golf towel to your rucksack strap that you can easily access to wipe your face.
 Golf towels are perfect as they usually have some form of a clip attached, making it easy to attach to your bag and are also quite small.

-You can buy a water bag which fits in your rucksack (inbuilt in some rucksacks), allowing you to sip water easily without having to take out a water bottle.
-We remain to be convinced though – carrying two 500ml bottles is just as easy to carry and definitely easier to refill!
+You can get a water bag which fits in your rucksack (inbuilt in some rucksacks), allowing you to sip water easily without having to take out a water bottle.
+We remain to be convinced though – carrying one or two 500ml bottles is just as easy to carry and definitely easier to refill!